thedigialex/member_profile_plugin/README.txt

 No, the plugin includes template files that are used to display the profiles index and individual profile pages.

 = Can I customize the templates? =
-Yes, you can modify the `archive-profile.php` and `single-profile.php` files in the `templates` folder to fit your theme's design.
+Yes, you can modify the `single-profile.php` files in the `templates` folder to fit your theme's design.

 == License ==